Ares Capital Corporation

 📊 Strategy Analysis

-- • Conservative leverage for a financial entity with a Debt/Equity ratio of 1.12, providing strong balance sheet resilience during economic uncertainty.
+- • Conservative leverage with a Debt/Equity ratio of 1.13x, well below the statutory limit for BDCs, providing significant balance sheet safety.

 ⚠ What to Watch